splunk/observability-workshop/content/en/resources/local-hosting/multipass.md

 kubectl version --output=yaml
 ```

-To delete the instance, run the following command:
+To delete the instance, first make sure you have exited from instance and then run the following command:

 ```bash
 terraform destroy